 Last month’s Lunar New Year festivities and the recent success of Crazy Rich Asians got us thinking about our founders’ own Chinese heritage.
 Cat and Chrystle Cu’s parents were born and raised in the Philippines and then moved to the U.S. in the ’70s as young adults.
 But their grandparents on both sides are from China.

 Like Rachel, the protagonist in Crazy Rich Asians, the sisters have managed to stay close to their family and pursue their passions.
 We pressed pause on our floss fixation for a moment to chat with Cat about the influence her Chinese-Filipino ancestry has had on her, her relationship with her business partner and sister, and — of course — the importance of good food.

 Yeah, our mom really is the root of Cocofloss.
-She moved from the Philippines to attend a dental graduate program on the East Coast.
+She moved from the Philippines to attend a dental graduate program in Canada.
 She was 23 years old, fresh off the boat, and she was the only female in her class.

 Our parents have dedicated their whole lives towards helping me and my sister find success and happiness.
 They’ve always been so supportive.
-They’ve put in countless hours of uncompensated work toward my startup ideas and now, Cocofloss.
-I feel very fortunate that we’re all so close.
+They’ve put in countless hours of uncompensated work toward my startup ideas and now Cocofloss.

 The company wasn’t quite working, so I asked my sister what her challenges were as a dentist.
 She had been thinking about dental floss for years, but never had the time to get around to it.
 So we shifted our focus to floss.

 Cat and Chrystle's grandpa (bottom right) in Plaridel, Philippines